MARIAASH100/Compton/README.md

 # Compton-Scattering
 A Compton scattering experiment using a Cs-137 source to measure angular-dependent gamma scattering and validate the Klein–Nishina cross section against classical and quantum predictions.
 # The system's user manual for part B and A  .docx file are in the final stages of preparation and will be uploaded on 15/05
-# Computational methods will be uplad till 16/05
+# Computational methods with statistics with equations( will be uplad till 16/05 )
 1)For the extrapolation of the photopeak in the angle calibration, we chose either linear or exponential extrapolation, as mentioned in an article that discusses which background model is more suitable for different gamma ray energies("Ng, Edwin.
 "The Kinematics and Electron Cross Sections of Compton Scattering."")
 2) How do you know if your resolution is bad?
 If the Gaussian is under 5σ and it’s hard to clearly see the peak, then the resolution probably isn’t good enough.
 First, figure out how long you’d need to measure to get a 5σ peak.
 If that’s not doable, try using some filtering to help.
 Suggested solution for poor resolution: To smooth noise in the gamma spectra, we will use the Savitzky–Golay filter: